 7.5 If the order was made by the Crown Court then the youth court can commit the child or young person in custody or release them on bail until they can be brought or appear before the Crown Court.

-7.6 The child or young person or a Youth Offending Team (YOT) officer can also apply for the order to be revoked or amended but any new provisions must be ones that the court would have been able to include when the original reparation order was given.
+7.6 The child or young person or a Youth Offending Team (YOT) officer can also apply for the order to be revoked or amended.
 There is no power to re‑sentence in this situation as the child or young person has not been found to be in breach of requirements.

 Breach of a referral order (referral back to court)

-7.7 If a child or young person is found to have breached the conditions of their referral order the court can revoke the referral order and re-sentence the child or young person using the range of sentencing options (other than a referral order) that would have been available to the court that originally sentenced them.
+7.7 If a child or young person is found to have breached the conditions of their referral order the court can revoke the referral order and re-sentence the child or young person using the range of sentencing options (other than a referral order) that are currently available.
+However the sentence imposed must be one that could be imposed on a child or young person who was the age that the offender was when in fact convicted.
 If the court chooses not to revoke the referral order then it is possible to:

 - allow the referral order to continue with the existing contract;